 - summer 2009 (Note that we do not capitalize the names of seasons.)

 Dean of the Faculty Make sure to include "the."

-emeritus This term denotes that a retired individual has retained a rank or title.
-Place it immediately after the person's title (e.g., Professor Emeritus of History Fredric L. Cheyette; Fredric L. Cheyette, professor emeritus of history).
+Emeritus This term denotes that a retired individual has retained a rank or title.
+Place it within the person's title (e.g., Professor Emeritus of History Fredric L. Cheyette; Fredric L. Cheyette, professor emeritus of history).

-hyperlinks If you want to insert a link into your online text, don't insert it in a separate phrase such as "Click here" or "Follow this link."
+Hyperlinks If you want to insert a link into your online text, there is no need to use a separate phrase such as "Click here" or "Follow this link."
 Instead, insert it directly into the phrase that best describes the linked page (e.g., "The Mead Art Museum will be open this week.")

-Mount Holyoke College Never abbreviate "Mount" as "Mt.," except in the college's Web page address (www.mtholyoke.edu) and email addresses.
+Mount Holyoke College Do not abbreviate "Mount" as "Mt." (except in the college's Web address, www.mtholyoke.edu, and its email addresses).